TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 Roddy versioning scheme
 ~~~~~~~~~~~~~~~~~~~~~~~

-Roddy version numbers consist of three entries: [major].[minor].[build].
+Roddy version numbers consist of three entries: $major.$minor.$build.
+The build number is also sometimes called patch number.
+Release numbers
-These are added to the repository for releases.
+are added to the repository.

-The [major] entry is used to mark huge changes in the Roddy core
+The $major entry is used to mark huge changes in the Roddy core
 functions.
 Backward compatibility is most likely not granted and Roddy
-will not execute plugins built with different [major] versions.
+will not execute plugins built with different $major versions.

-The [minor] entry marks smaller changes which might affect your plugin.
+The $minor entry marks smaller changes which might affect your plugin.
 Backward compatibility might be affected and Roddy will warn you when a
-plugin was built with another [minor] version.
+plugin was built with another $minor version.
 Only decrease this value,
-when you increase the [major] version.
+when you increase the $major version.
+Likewise, you should only decrease

-The [build] number is automatically increased when Roddy is packed or
-compiled.
-You should only lower the build number, if you increase either
-the [major] or [minor] version.
+the build number, if you increase either the $major or $minor version.

-The combination of [major].[minor] can somehow be seen as the API level
+The combination of $major.$minor can somehow be seen as the API level
 of Roddy.
 For a “full API level” the plugin versions of “PluginBase” and
 “DefaultPlugin” need to be considered as well.

+Basically the same versioning convention applies to the plugins, with
-If we have to maintain old plugin version with bugfixes or feature
+some extension.
+If we have to maintain old plugin version with bugfixes or
-backports for specific projects in production, then we extend the tag to
+feature backports for specific projects in production, the we usually
-a full branch called “ReleaseBranch_$major.$minor.$build and tag the subversions with a "-$revision” suffix.
+release version numbers with an additional "-$revision” suffix.

+Importantly, if Roddy sees multiple plugin directories for the same plugin
+only differing in the revision number, Roddy may automatically upgrade
+to the version with the largest revision number!
+So be sure only to use
+revisions for semantically equivalent plugin versions (e.g. minor bugfixes).
+Every change that affects the output of you plugin in a way that, e.g., the
+results are not comparable with previous versions anymore, should receive
+at least a build-number increase.

 Below, you’ll find, how things are (or are supposed to be) handled in
 git.